 Total computer failure

-It’s quite unusual for your entire computer to fail.
-It can include having your computer stolen or (particularly with a laptop) some form of destruction, which can happen in all kinds of strange ways.
+It's quite unusual for your entire computer to fail.
+It can include having your computer stolen or (particularly with a laptop or tablet) some form of destruction, which can happen in all kinds of strange ways.

 To recover from this you need to know where your credit card is, where you can buy a new computer, what software you have to reinstall and how to recover your backed up data.